 Where applicants live outside the UK and are unable to attend for selection in person, it may be possible to conduct written tests via the internet and an interview and role play via Skype.

-Following this a decision whether to offer you a place on the course will be made based on your total score from the written test, verbal reasoning test, the role play, individual interview and the group discussion.
+Following this a decision whether to offer you a place on the course will be made based on your total score from the written test, the role play, individual interview and the group discussion.
 You will receive a letter from the Admissions Office advising you of the outcome of the interview.
 If an offer is made the letter will state whether this is a conditional or unconditional offer e.g. conditional on exam results.
 Please note that there may be a delay before you receive this letter.
 We are not able to tell you our decision either at the interview or afterwards over the telephone.

 As part of the selection process you will be required to complete of a self-declaration form regarding suitability for practice which encompasses offending, health and work disciplinary history.